-Christian’s story began in 1996 with his birth at Tigers Only Preservation Society (TOPS) in Claskburg, NJ.
-Christian, along with 23 other tigers were confiscated in 2003 due to poor living conditions.
+Christian’s story began in 1996 with his birth at Tigers Only Preservation Society (TOPS) in Clarksburg, NJ.
+Christian, along with 23 other tigers, was confiscated in 2003 due to poor living conditions.
 The animals were moved to the Wild Animal Orphanage (WAO) in San Antonio, Texas.
-Christian, and others that he was rescued with, arrived thin and dirty.
+Christian and the other animals he was rescued with arrived thin and dirty.
 For many years, WAO was able to provide a wonderful home for Christian and other animals.
 Unfortunately, WAO grew too big and went bankrupt in 2010.
 Over 400 animals, including exotics and domestics, were in need of rescue.
-In 2010 and 2011, Carolina Tiger Rescue was able to assist in re-homing ten animals, including Christian.
-Tigers in America, a non-profit that assist big cat sanctuaries in the US. assisted with the cost of transporting and building new enclosures.
+In 2010 and 2011, Carolina Tiger Rescue was able to assist in rehoming ten animals, including Christian.
+Tigers in America, a non-profit that assists big cat sanctuaries in the US., helped with the cost of transporting and building new enclosures.
 When Christian arrived at Carolina Tiger Rescue, he was in good health, though a little on the meatier side (a small diet was in order!).

 November 15th, 2016